siderolabs/talos/website/content/v1.1/learn-more/concepts.md

 ## Not for individual use

 Technically, Talos Linux installs to a computer much as other operating systems.
-_Unlike_ other operating systems, however, Talos is not meant to run alone, on a single machine.
+_Unlike_ other operating systems, Talos is not meant to run alone, on a single machine.
 Talos Linux comes with tooling from the very foundation to form clusters, even before Kubernetes comes into play.
-A design goal of Talos Linux is to come as close to eliminating the management of individual nodes as possible.
+A design goal of Talos Linux is eliminating the management of individual nodes as much as possible.
 In order to do that, Talos Linux operates as a cluster of machines, with lots of checking and coordination between them, at all levels.